BharatKalluri/gardener/readme.md

 > Note: We will require readme.md which will act as the index page of your website
 - Run `gardener link` in your notes folder.
 For every note file, it will attach a couple of lines of markdown links with a header and footer.
     These turn into actual links later on if you want to make your website public using github pages.
+    > Pro tip: Setup a pre-commit hook so that all your will have up to date backlinks/wikilinks.
+I use [lefthook](https://github.com/Arkweid/lefthook/) personally, The config is [very simple!](https://github.com/BharatKalluri/notes/blob/master/lefthook.yml)
 - Push the updated files and switch on github pages if you please.

 ### Limitations